PeqNP/ays-agent/node-red/README.md

 - Heartbeat.
 The default is set for 5 minutes.
 If you don't want to monitor the node, set the heartbeat value to `0`.
 - Template.
 Adopt a template located at the specified node path.

+## Debugging

+The `ays-agent` subflow emits `node.error`s and provides node status messages.
+If an error status displays the node, please open the Debug menu for more information.

+The most common problems are:
+- A required parameter is not provided
+- Connection to the AYS server failed

+Again, a status message (displayed below the node), and additional debugging information can be found in the Debug menu.

 ## Outro

 Do you need help?
 Do you have a feature suggestion?
 Please call me at 253-329-1280.